ekomsSavior/PWN-TAG/README.md

 # PWN-TAG PRO
 _Use with paid ngrok accounts — full zero-click payload delivery_
+---
+# There are 2 branches in this repository:

+-the main branch is for no zero click payload delivery due to no paid ngrok accout.

+and the pwn_tag_pro branch allows for android zero click payload drlivery with paid ngrok account.

+MAKE SURE YOU ARE IN THE RIGHT BRANCH OF THE REPOSITORY BEFORE PROCEEDING. toggle to switch branches found above.
+---

 _"tag to pwn"_ — NFC payload delivery system for social engineering, red team ops, and mobile testing.